 Background on Lethal autonomous weapons systems (LAWS)

 At the 2013 CCW Meeting of States Parties, the Chairperson, Ambassador Jean-Hugues Simon-Michel of France, negotiated the first mandate within the CCW on LAWS.
-Meetings of Experts were held in 2014 and 2015 and a third meeting will take place this year in which Ambassador Michael Biontino of Germany will serve as Chairperson.
+Meetings of Experts were held in 2014, 2015 and 2016.
+The meetings in 2015 and 2016 were chaired by Ambassador Michael Biontino of Germany.